Creating ‘content contributors, not content containers’

 About 100 people participated in the summit, including BGSU faculty from across colleges and disciplines, faculty from other universities, business people and even people watching by live stream from as far away as Nigeria.

 In addition to talking together, participants also shared with colleagues by tweeting throughout the event.
-Visit @bgsuflipped to read their comments from the day, and watch the video.

 The summit began with an intensive session led by Bowen for faculty who already had experience in the “flipped” classroom.
 Others had not yet tried it but were intrigued and wanted to learn more.
 In the second part of the day, participants heard from BGSU faculty who have experience in the innovative style of teaching and learning.

 “There was a positive, energized vibe in the room all day as people were listening and sharing,” said summit organizer Dr. Steven Cady, management, who facilitated the day’s activities.
 “This was a group of hopeful, enthusiastic and creative faculty and professionals.”

 “I’ve done a lot with flipping already,” said Carrie Hamady, food and nutrition.
 “I wanted to learn how to make it better.
 Jose Bowen was just a great speaker.
 He validated some things I’d already been doing and also gave some very useful, practical tips.”

 “Flipped’ learning is kind of like lasagna, observed Cady.
 There are layers, and each can be improved and can hold some surprises.

 Attendees learned about developing their flipped teaching “recipes” for getting students more involved in their own educational process, or, as Bowen said, making them “content contributors, not content containers.”